View from the lake in Nantes - The Compact City of Atlanpole / Hans Kollhoff

 Hans Kollhoff is a German architect and professor representative of both Postmodern and New Classical Architecture.

-A classical building-style has always characterized Hans Kollhoff’s architecture, and the use of traditional materials, such as stone and brick, worked according to conventional methods.
-Thus, he is sometimes criticized for creating an outdated “retro-architecture”, that loses itself in a nostalgic imitation of traditional formalism, Kollhoff’s work, with its attention to detail, may be read as a continuation of the work of early twentieth-century architects.
+A classical building style has always characterized Hans Kollhoff’s architecture, and the use of traditional materials, such as stone and brick, worked according to conventional methods.
+Thus, he is sometimes criticized for creating an outdated “retro-architecture” that loses itself in a nostalgic imitation of traditional formalism.
+Kollhoff’s work, with its attention to detail, may be read as a continuation of the work of early twentieth-century architects.

-In Berlin, he has designed Potsdamer Platz, a high-rise tower in an old-New York brick style, for DaimlerChrysler.
+In Berlin, he designed Potsdamer Platz, a high-rise tower in an old-New York brick style, for DaimlerChrysler.
 He was also responsible for the master planning of high-rise buildings on the Alexanderplatz.

 Since 2004 Kollhoff leads the “Bauakademie” project, whose goal is to reconstruct the Karl Friedrich Schinkel building, Berlin 1836, which was demolished in 1962.